oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 This sample demonstrates how to specify a domain model to use in an image for the operator.
 This allows the WebLogic domain to be created from the model in the image automatically.
 The domain model format is described in the [WebLogic Deloy Tool](https://github.com/oracle/weblogic-deploy-tooling).

-## Steps in creating a domain model in image
+## High level steps in creating a domain model in image

 1. Obtain a base WebLogic image either from [Docker Hub](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) or create one using [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool)